-Due: Friday 16th January 2015 Weighting: 20%
+Due: Week 15, Monday

+Weighting: 25%

-Students will be given one assignment worth 20% of the final grade.
+Students will be given one assignment worth 25% of the final grade.
 It is intended that students will work on the assignment independently.
 Students who have plagiarised will be awarded a mark of zero, will not be permitted to resubmit, and may be reported to the University Disciplinary Committee for further action.
 Students who do not submit an assignment will be awarded a mark of zero for that assessment.
 In cases in which a student submits a satisfactory Special Consideration application, which documents incapacitation for at least 3 consecutive days, and if the student has a satisfactory record of attendance and performance in the previous assessment tasks, an appropriate extension will be granted to the student.
 The student will need to contact the unit convenor to discuss the terms of the extension once the extension has been formally granted.

 Assignment submission instructions will be posted on iLearn in a clearly labelled folder, titled: "Assignment".
-Submit to BESS by 4pm on Friday 16th January 2015.